-I'm a highly experienced and successful independent, online tutor and examiner for the OCR board's
+I'm a highly experienced and successful independent, online tutor for the OCR board's

 A-level Philosophy & Ethics.